What is Neo Blockchain?

 There are various moments when a program can act in an un-deterministic manner:

-Dynamic Calls: When a program calls a second program it is called dynamic calling.
+- Dynamic Calls: When a program calls the second program it is called dynamic calling.
 Since the call target is determined only during execution, it is un-deterministic in nature.

 Feature #2: Terminable